My Postpartum Hair Loss

 In the meantime, gentle hair care, a balanced diet, and managing stress can help mitigate the effects of postpartum hair loss.
 Remember, this is totally common and typically temporary postpartum change, and understanding it as a normal part of the post-pregnancy experience can be reassuring.

-What tips do you have for moms that are going through postpartum hair loss?
+What tips do you have for moms who are going through postpartum hair loss?
 Comment below.
-For more information on how to find your ideal size flange for your pump, please reach me via my website, Facebook, Instagram or text message 541-390-8649.